dodeleye99/accelerated-cpp/5_Passing/README.md

 * Reading an single line of input text.
 * Creating a substring out of a given string.
 * Converting integer to string, and padding with leading zeros.
+* Pushing the contents of a vector into another (container "concatenation").